thepenguinn/lunatikz/README.md

 If any of the files are changed or any of the pics that are needed by the project file needed to be build lunatikz will touch this `touch.file`.
 Note: This file will be in the directory of the build pic.
+Cannot have any newline or forward slashes in it.
+If present lunatikz will silently turnicates them.

 #### touch

 Even though `touch.file` is set, lunatikz won't touch the file, `touch` is needed to be set to true.

+#### standalone.main

+`standalone.main` will be the file name of main standalone file.
+Should not contain any newlines or forward slashes.
+If present silently turnicated.

+#### standalone.sub

+`standalone.sub` will be the file name of sub standalone file.
+Should not contain any newlines or forward slashes.
+If present silently turnicated.

+#### standalone.tmpdir

+`standalone.tmpdir` will be the name of the tmp directory lunatikz creates for building pdfs.
+Should not contain any newlines or forward slashes.
+If present silently turnicated.

 ### Config Keys and Defaults Values